Sarveshk76/Python-projects/README.md

 # Python-projects
-These are the Python lessons that I've learn till now
+These are the Python lessons that I've learnt till now